microsoft/vscode-docs/docs/getstarted/theme-color-reference.md

 ## Git Colors

 - `gitDecoration.modifiedResourceForeground`: Color for modified git resources.
-Used file labels and the SCM viewlet.
+Used for file labels and the SCM viewlet.
 - `gitDecoration.deletedResourceForeground`: Color for deleted git resources.
-Used file labels and the SCM viewlet.
+Used for file labels and the SCM viewlet.
 - `gitDecoration.untrackedResourceForeground`: Color for untracked git resources.
-Used file labels and the SCM viewlet.
+Used for file labels and the SCM viewlet.
 - `gitDecoration.ignoredResourceForeground`: Color for ignored git resources.
-Used file labels and the SCM viewlet.
+Used for file labels and the SCM viewlet.
 - `gitDecoration.conflictingResourceForeground`: Color for conflicting git resources.
-Used file labels and the SCM viewlet.
+Used for file labels and the SCM viewlet.
+- `gitDecoration.submoduleResourceForeground`: Color for submodule resources.